 - Operating System Deployment – Windows OS installation/imaging

 - Remote control - On and off campus

 Who can use it and how much does it cost?

 SCCM licenses are covered under our Microsoft Campus Agreement.
 University Information Technology (UIT) provides and manages the servers.
 Any technology manager whose computers are in the CougarNet domain can use SCCM.
 Any interested technology manager must complete the SCCM checklist, comply with all SCCM policies such as local configuration settings to ensure proper operation and attend a UIT SCCM training session.

 Which computers can be managed with SCCM?

-If your Windows 8/7/Vista computers are in the "managed" group in the CougarNet domain, they can be managed with SCCM.
-To see if a computer is in this managed group:
+If your Windows computers are bound to the CougarNet domain, they can be managed with SCCM.

 Who supports it?

 UIT manages the SCCM servers and provides standard SCCM applications.
 Testing and deploying these applications, along with creating, managing and testing any department-specific applications, will be the responsibility of the technology manager.
 All necessary information is provided during SCCM training.

 How does it work?